-The University is keen to highlight that despite the challenges it faces in delivering targets set, it is extremely proud of its engagement and outreach activities, that help contribute to the access and provision of STEM subjects.
+Despite the challenges above, the University is extremely proud of its engagement and outreach that helps contribute to the access and provision of the STEM subjects.
 The commitment and effort the University has invested in the local area, and further afield, cannot be quantified by the number of registered students alone at the University of Aberdeen.
-The University sees it as its civic and corporate responsibility to enhance provision and access to STEM, regardless of the institution in which the prospective student may choose to study.
+The University sees it as its civic and corporate responsibility to enhance provision and access to STEM, regardless of the institution in which the prospective student chooses to study.